 Teachers and students are used to a classroom environment.
-Teachers will need to get used to working online with students.
+Teachers and students have needed to get used to working online but this does not replicate usual practice when in school.
 We recognise students have varying levels of IT confidence, IT access and supervision.
 We also all know IT can be problematic and in many households, devices are shared.
-If you have IT difficulties that the School may be able to assist with, please pause and check before contacting us but if the problems persist, do use the email address firstname.lastname@example.org which will be monitored.
+If you have IT difficulties the School may be able to assist.
+Examples of support we might be able to provide are:

 How we communicate

 Students will find all work set by teachers on Microsoft Teams.
 All Woodroffe students have free access to Office365 including Teams (please see Student Guide to Teams).
 Students should check their Teams and email daily to see new work and communications.
 Students can ask questions by posting a message back to the class which the teacher will also see, or individual queries can be emailed.
 Students need to use this responsibly.

 Students are taught the full curriculum including new content as best in line with what they would have experienced if they were in school.
 This is not always possible but that is the intention, and the staff endeavour to provide quality alternatives if necessary, particularly for practical subjects such as Science, Design Technology, PE and Art.

 Our overall approach is to use the regular timetable as the core structure for remote learning.
 This gives consistency with usual practice and means that staff and students are clear about when work is set and what to expect.
 Work is available on Teams at 8am each day.

 - list in their diary the subjects they have that day then look on Teams for that work to complete, and